What KIPASS is

 Once the Smart ECU has its six memory slots filled, no more keyfobs can be added.
 Even if one or more fobs are lost, if all six slots are filled, none can be erased and so no new keyfobs can be added.
 The MISTY technology does not permit a fob to be erased, only disassociated.
 The rest of the Smart system is a bit more lenient, as TPMS sensors can be completely individually erased, and the Immobilizer side of the fobs can also be completely erased from the keyswitch ECU.

 If the bike's battery runs down or is disconnected, the KIPASS system will not operate.
-That is, the keyswitch cannot be pushed down and rotated because the while RF thing is not happening.
-The keyfob's battery is likewise vulnerable.
+That is, the keyswitch cannot be pushed down and rotated because the whole RF thing is not happening.
+The keyfob's battery is similarly vulnerable.
 If a keyfob is stored on the vehicle, this will of course be within 5 feet of the Smart ECU.
 The fob and ECU will in this case continuously communicate, which will dramatically shorten the life of the keyfob's 5-year rated battery.
 Naturally, a keyfob should not be kept on the vehicle anyway, since this would make the vehicle able to be started at any time.
-(Sure, you could remove the key from the keyswitch, but the vehicle was not designed to be used this way, a fact that can be attested to by the size and shape of the key's head.)
-A worst-case scenario concering keyfobs is possible on the 2010 and later Concours having the computer controlled glovebox.
+(Sure, you could remove the key from the keyswitch, but the vehicle was not designed to be used this way, a fact that can be attested to by the size and shape of the key's head.
+The key is a lousy fit in a pants pocket.)
+A worst-case scenario concering keyfobs is possible on the 2010 and later Concours having the computer-controlled glovebox.
 Since a keyfob is required to operate the glovebox, leaving a fob in the glovebox where its battery can more quickly run down can result in the unfortunate situation wherein the bike cannot be started because the fob having a dead battery is inside the glovebox and the glovebox cannot be opened until the the keyswitch is operated.
 A Catch-22 in other words.

 Should the rider take his or her keyfob out of range after the vehicle is started, the bike will continue to run but the instrument display will show “transponder out of range.”
 The vehicle can still be ridden, since the engine is already started.
 However, if the keyswitch is turned off while the fob is out of range, there is no way to restart it.
 Actually, a special feature makes this recoverable.
 The KIPASS system always stays on for 10 seconds after the keyswitch is turned off.
 The keyswitch can be pushed down and turned within that time, meaning the bike ridden, even without the fob in range.
 Someone who suddenly realizes their fob is not in their pocket can therefore push the switch down and restart the bike, if done within 10 seconds of having switched the key off.
 Beyond 10 seconds however, the KIPASS system will lock off, and a keyfob will then be necessary to make the keyswitch work again.